TwisterMc/twistermc-bb-modules/readme.md

 ## Modules
 ### Slick Slider
-My first module is a Slick slider module.
-The carousels that come with Beaver Builder are OK, but they leave a lot to be desired.
-That's why I'm integrating Slick.
+Integrating [Slick Slider](https://kenwheeler.github.io/slick/).
+Allows you to add photo or video sliders with lots of options.

+### Full Image
+Forces an image to fill 100% of the width.
+Even if needs to be scaled up.

+### Download Button
+Allows you to select a PDF from the media library and make it available for users to download.

+### YouTube
+YouTube module that just accepts a YouTube url and embeds the video on the page.
+Easy for clients.

 ## TODO
-- [] Update Vimeo helper script to be enqueued only if needed. / Half done, only shows with video sliders now.
+- [ ] Update Vimeo helper script to be enqueued only if needed. / Half done, only shows with video sliders now.
 - [x] Break out Photo vs Video settings so we can properly hide/show settings
 - [ ] Add a field to put text on videos
 - [ ] Double check the slick scripts so we can avoid setting conflicts between video and photo slideshows.